taada33/The-Flower-Emporium/README.md

 ## Description

 This project is a demo of a flowershop e-commerce website.
-This website allows users to create accounts and fill their carts with orders, which they can checkout.
+This website allows users to create accounts and fill their carts with orders, which they can then proceed to checkout.

 ## Table of Contents